EdgarLozano185519/100-Days-of-Python/r1-log.md

 I am resuming the main curriculum I've been following starting tomorrow.
 ### R1D13
 Today I worked on a fun game that allows a player to guess which of two social media accounts might have more followers.
-[View readme.](projects-source/day13/readme.md)
+[View readme.](projects-source/day13/higher-lower/readme.md)
+### R1D14
+Today I worked on a fun virtual coffee machine.
+It was pretty fun getting to see how I could make it without using functions.
+[View readme.](projects-source/day14/coffee-machine/readme.md)